usnordia/usnordia.github.io/README.md

 This documentation includes three parts:
 * an Overview of the icahazdadjoke API endpoint
-* the OpenAPI specification for the API endpoint, and
+* a step-by-step tutorial for using the icahazdadjoke API endpoint, and
-* a step-by-step tutorial for using the API endpoint.
+* the reference the OpenAPI specification for the icahazdadjoke API endpoint.

-single page overview that outlines the concepts and functionality of the API

 # OpenAPI specification for the search endpoint
 The following contains the OpenAPI 3.1.0 endpoint documenation.
+THe [APIMATIC SDK](https://www.apimatic.io/) generated the OpenAPI 3.1.0 documentation in YAML format.

 ```json
 openapi: 3.1.0